ory/kratos-client-ruby/docs/V0alpha2Api.md

 require 'time'
 require 'ory-kratos-client'

-api_instance = OryKratosClient::V0alpha1Api.new
+api_instance = OryKratosClient::V0alpha2Api.new
 opts = {
-  refresh: true # Boolean | Refresh a login session  If set to true, this will refresh an existing login session by asking the user to sign in again.
+  refresh: true, # Boolean | Refresh a login session  If set to true, this will refresh an existing login session by asking the user to sign in again.
 This will reset the authenticated_at time of the session.
+  aal: 'aal_example', # String | Request a Specific AuthenticationMethod Assurance Level  Use this parameter to upgrade an existing session's authenticator assurance level (AAL).
+This allows you to ask for multi-factor authentication.
+When an identity sign in using e.g. username+password, the AAL is 1.
+If you wish to \"upgrade\" the session's security by asking the user to perform TOTP / WebAuth/ ... you would set this to \"aal2\".
+  x_session_token: 'x_session_token_example' # String | The Session Token of the Identity performing the settings flow.
 }

 begin